-The purpose of this collection is to support the instruction and research through the doctoral level in the UCSB Department of Psychological and Brain Sciences and related centers and programs, including the Brain Imaging Center, Center for Evolutionary Psychology, Center for Virtual Environments and Behavior, Sage Center for the Study of the Mind, Neuroscience Research Institute, Center for Stem Cell Biology and Engineering, Cognitive Science, Vision Science, and Dynamical Neuroscience, among others.
+The purpose of this collection is to support the instruction and research in the UCSB Department of Psychological and Brain Sciences and affiliated centers and programs, including the Brain Imaging Center, Center for Evolutionary Psychology, Center for Virtual Environments and Behavior, Sage Center for the Study of the Mind, Neuroscience Research Institute, Center for Stem Cell Biology and Engineering, Cognitive Science, Vision Science, and Dynamical Neuroscience, among others.

 The following materials are generally not acquired: textbooks; reprints; selected works when the Library owns the collected works; collections of reprinted articles; minor revisions; unpublished theses and dissertations.

 Because the budget for serials is fully committed, new subscriptions are considered only if an equivalent dollar amount of existing local subscriptions can be cancelled.

 The collection benefits heavily from the systemwide licensing of serials, indexing and abstracting databases, and digital archives by the California Digital Library and UC Libraries.
 Interlibrary loan is another resource that is used heavily.

 - Ecology, Evolution, and Marine Biology

 Author: Angela Boyd

 Policy Last Updated: April 2015